AmericanBagel/minecraft-but/README.md

 # ![Minecraft, but MEGAPACK](./assets/title.png)
 See the PlanetMinecraft page here: https://www.planetminecraft.com/data-packs/5537948

-The *Minecraft, but *MEGAPACK** is the "Minecraft, but" pack to end them all!
+The *Minecraft, but* **MEGAPACK** is the "Minecraft, but" pack to end them all!
 The Megapack contains *70+* gameplay modifiers all in one data pack, and it features an intuitive menu to configure the data pack however you want!

 # ![🤔 Why?](./assets/why.png)
 Browsing through [PlanetMinecraft's data pack page](https://www.planetminecraft.com/data-packs/), you will quickly notice the amount of "Minecraft, but" data packs that flood it.
 You might think all these data packs sound fun.
 After playing with one, you might want to use several.
 What if you used 5, 10, 15, even 20 different "Minecraft, but" data packs?
 You'll quickly find yourself annoyed with having to manually type out `/datapack disable "file/..."`.
 You will also find it annoying that very few of them are customizable!
 For the data packs that are customizable, you will often forget how you were supposed to customize them in the first place!
 Managing several of these data packs quickly turns into a nightmare.

-The **Minecraft, but MEGAPACK** aims to solve this problem by providing one centralized menu to manage all your gameplay modifiers.
+The *Minecraft, but* **MEGAPACK** aims to solve this problem by providing one centralized menu to manage all your gameplay modifiers.
 Gone are the days of typing `/datapack`!
 Gone are the days of having to revisit that PlanetMinecraft page again and again to remind yourself how to configure it!
 Gone are the days of having to find that inconveniently placed `.txt` file hidden away in the archived data pack file!
 Gone are the days of a chat flooded by 50 different "Minecraft, but" data packs every time you reload.

 # ![📋 Features](./assets/features.png)
 ## ![⚙️ Modifiers](./assets/modifiers.png)
-The Megapack contains 67 gameplay modifiers (and more on the way), which are essentially "Minecraft, but" scenarios ranging from "Minecraft, but TNT rains from the sky" to "Minecraft, but items randomly fall out of your inventory".
-The list of modifiers is massive, so bear with me!
+The Megapack contains 70+ gameplay modifiers (and more on the way), which are essentially "Minecraft, but" scenarios ranging from "Minecraft, but TNT rains from the sky" to "Minecraft, but items randomly fall out of your inventory".
+The list of modifiers is massive, so I recommend you just check out the data pack instead!
+It's easy!

 <details>
 <summary>Full list of modifiers</summary>